Most Common Technical Interview Questions

 Anticipate some curveball questions.
 A few hiring managers will ask challenging questions to interviewees to ascertain whether they can think on their feet under pressure.
 You may also be asked a few questions with no right or wrong answers – here, your attitude and tone of voice will be as important as your answer.

 Develop a few questions to ask your interviewer(s).
 Most interviews end with the hiring manager asking if you have questions for him or her.
 Arrive with a few questions prepared ahead of time – this will demonstrate your interest in and enthusiasm for their operations.

 A few suggestions: ask about current projects in their pipeline, challenges facing their IT team, their development process, and / or their plans for future research and development.

+Prepare to make a good impression.
 In order to impress your interviewer, you need to arrive to the interview ahead of time, well-groomed and dressed in professional interview attire.
 It's also important to maintain eye contact, listen to the interviewer without interruption, and be aware of your body language.

+Don’t rush your answers.
 When technical questions arise during the interview, it’s fine to ask for clarification and to “think aloud” as you work through possible solutions for hypothetical problems.
 This will provide the interviewer a glimpse into your thought processes, and will also show your ability to communicate effectively and engage in a productive dialogue.